 Chasan’s hunt package had included an elephant cow, and a buffalo bull, plus a mix of plains game.
 His borrowed rifle was a Westley Richards .425 Magnum.
-First introduced in 1908 its 410gr bullet giving an MV of 2,350feet/sec made it an adequate calibre for elephant and buffalo.
-However, by the early 1960s it’d fallen out of vogue due to the popularity of Winchester’s .458 Magnum.
+First introduced in 1908, its 410gr bullet giving an MV of 2,350feet/sec made it an adequate calibre for elephant and buffalo.
+However, by the early 1960s it had fallen out of vogue due to the popularity of Winchester’s .458 Magnum.
 It later transpired that prior to departing for the Zambezi Valley, Chasan and Mostert had visited a Salisbury gunshop to purchase ammunition.
 A young salesman sold them a box of twenty Eley Kynoch soft-nose bullets.
 Why they weren’t sold solid bullets too, knowing an elephant cow was to be hunted, remains a mystery, although perhaps it was because the salesman was just as inexperienced as the two neophyte hunters.

 Above: A typical game trail meandering through a jesse thicket.

-From behind a curtain of tangled jesse another big cow, squealing and bellowing with rage, closed in on Chasan.
-Realizing his predicament, he turned to run but it was too late.
+Sgt Kuveya didn’t have time to do anything because a tiny dependent elephant calf had suddenly appeared from behind the fallen cow.
+Seeing it, Chasan immediately broke free of the sergeant's grip, and ran towards it shouting, ‘Look at the baby, let’s catch it’.
+Those were probably the last words he spoke.
+From behind a curtain of tangled jesse another big cow, squealing, and bellowing with rage, closed in on Chasan.
+Realizing his predicament, he turned to run, however, it was too late.
 Lowering her head, and on bent knees she impacted with him.
 Her left tusk penetrated beneath his right armpit, and exited under his left armpit.
 Killing him instantly.
 She then lifted his limp form up and after carrying it a short distance hurled his broken body against a termite mound, and then knelt on it.